KwFung7/trading-bot/README.md

     - MIN_PROFIT: allow selling only when minimum profit meet
     - DAY_FOR_MEAN: number of day for calculating mean value, which affect the buy decision
     - LIMIT_MARGIN: bot can stop the trade when the available margin less than this value
-    - CUT_LOSS_PERCENT: bot can stop the loss when bid price lower than current percentage
+    - CUT_LOSS_LIMIT: bot can stop the loss when loss is larger than limit

 - Model
     - GRANULARITY: check https://developer.oanda.com/, it mean 1 day candlestick for 'D'